 It is common and inevitable that food and other debris will begin to accumulate in your extraction sites.
 This is even more common on the lower extraction sites.
-We have provided a curved-tip irrigation syringe that you should begin using on DAY 5 after your surgery to aid in the removal of debris.
+We have provided a curved-tip irrigation syringe that you should begin using on DAY 5-7 as instructed by your surgeon, after your surgery to aid in the removal of debris.

 We recommend you use either a lukewarm saline solution or tapwater to irrigate your sockets as follows:

 - With the plunger pressed all the way down into the syringe, place the tip of the syringe in a clean cup containing saline or tapwater.

 - Pull up on the plunger to fill the syringe.
 In rare instances, if you find it difficult to draw through the tip, you may cut a small amount of the tip off with clean scissors to enlarge the opening.

 - While standing in front of a mirror or with the assistance of another person, open your mouth and pull your cheek out with your finger, a toothbrush, or a tongue depressor.
 Pulling the cheek outwards will allow you to see the extraction site and may open the incision up a bit to facilitate insertion of the syringe.

 - Advance the tip of the syringe just inside the socket and flush it with the water in the syringe.